itquelle/PHP-Poker-Engine-Shuffle-And-Evaluate/README.md

 # PHP-Poker Engine
-We create a better output for the PHP-Poker Class from Jayme Fishman https://www.phpclasses.org/package/3149-PHP-Shuffle-and-evaluate-a-Poker-deck-of-cards.html
+We create a better output for the PHP-Poker Class from Jayme Fishman, to start wriiting a Poker Script.

+https://www.phpclasses.org/package/3149-PHP-Shuffle-and-evaluate-a-Poker-deck-of-cards.html